jedypod/ociogen/README.md

 #### `colorspaces`

-This key uses the special `!include` tag provided by the custom `IncludeLoader` to load the colorspace definitions from a separate file, typically `colorspaces.yaml`.
+This key typically uses the special `!include` tag (if using a custom YAML loader that supports it, like in the GUI's internal loading) to load the colorspace definitions from a separate file, usually `colorspaces.yaml`.
+When running `ociogen run`, it expects the colorspace definitions to be either directly embedded under a `colorspaces:` key in the main `config.yaml` or loaded via such an include mechanism if the YAML parser supports it.
+The `ociogen localize all` command copies the default `colorspaces.yaml`.

-*   Example:
+*   Example (using include):
     ```yaml
+    # In config.yaml
     colorspaces: !include colorspaces.yaml
+    ```
+*   Example (embedded):
+    ```yaml
+    # In config.yaml
+    colorspaces:
+      - name: "sRGB Display"
+        shortname: "srgb-display"
+        # ... other properties ...
+      - name: "ACEScg"
+        shortname: "acescg"
+        # ... other properties ...
     ```

 ### `colorspaces.yaml`